 The goal of GIVE IT UP is to explore what (and how) objects mean, share our objects’ stories with one another… and develop tactics for letting go of our meaningful stuff.

-The debut version of GIVE IT UP will launch this summer in… Kingston, New York!
+The debut version of GIVE IT UP launched this August in… Kingston, New York!

 For updates, please subscribe to this free newsletter.
 Also, follow us on Instagram.